dotnet/docs/docs/concepts/codesharing.md

 ---
 title: Code Sharing with .NET Core and the .NET Standard Library #
-description: Code Sharing with the .NET Standard Library #
+description: Code Sharing with .NET Core and the .NET Standard Library #
 keywords: .NET, .NET Core
 author: rpetrusha
 manager: wpickett